 Drones are having multispectral, thermal and hyperspectral sensors and can identify which parts of the field needs irrigation.
 Also, once the crops are growing, drones can detect the circulation of vegetation index which shows the heat signature and the amount of energy that the plant emits.

 Drones can also be used to analyze the ground and spray the correct amount of spray or liquid.
 This results in the reduction of many chemicals penetrating the soil.
-According to experts, aerial spraying is five times much faster than the traditional machinery.
+According to experts, aerial spraying is five times much faster than traditional machinery.

 Flying Eye Drone